(888) 340-0089

 You can review ongoing filing requirements in our guide, Nonprofit Compliance Checklist: What Every Founder Needs to Know.
 And for annual reporting guidance, you can check out our blog, Annual Nonprofit Filings Explained: IRS & State Requirements.

-How to Check Your 501(c)(3) Status Application
+How to Check Your 501(c)(3) Tax-Exempt Status Application

 That page includes:

-• The forms currently being processed
+• Forms currently being processed

 • Estimated review time ranges

-• Instructions if your application exceeds normal processing timeframes
+• Instructions if processing exceeds normal timeframes

 If your organization has already been approved, you can verify tax-exempt status using the IRS Tax Exempt Organization Search (TEOS) database.